-Showcasing works from the 1960s through 2013, the exhibition surveys political satire and cultural commentary through art movements ranging from capitalist realism to contemporary pop art.
-The works include early drawings by Sigmar Polke, collage by Walead Beshty, painting by Carroll Dunham and Peter Saul, alongside newer works by Dana Schutz, Sue Williams, Michael Williams and Erik Parker and sculpture by Aaron Curry, Liz Craft and Mike Kelley.
-A Ballroom-commissioned site-specific wall installation by Arturo Herrera will complete the show.
+Showcasing works from the 1960s through 2013, the exhibition surveyed political satire and cultural commentary through movements ranging from capitalist realism to contemporary pop art.
+The works included early drawings by Sigmar Polke, collage by Walead Beshty, painting by Carroll Dunham and Peter Saul, alongside newer works by Dana Schutz, Sue Williams, Michael Williams and Erik Parker and sculpture by Aaron Curry, Liz Craft and Mike Kelley.
+For the exhibition Ballroom also commissioned a new, site-specific wall installation by artist Arturo Herrera.

 Special thanks to 303 Gallery, Brice Beasley, Michael Camacho, Chinati Foundation, Rob Crowley, Tim Crowley and Jennifer Bell of the Crowley Theater, Hilary duPont, Cuca Flores, Food Shark, Genevieve Gallaway, Gladstone Gallery, Eric & Debbie Green, Ginger Griffice, Hauser & Wirth, Alan Hergott & Curt Shepard, Judd Foundation, Maiya Keck, Eric Martinez, Rebecca McGivney, Michael Werner Gallery, Ignacio Perez Meruane, Paul Kasmin Gallery, Riley O’Bryan, WN Parrott, Petzel Gallery, Regen Projects, Francisco Rosas, Sikkema Jenkins & Co, Gory Smelley, Berry Stein and Justin Waugh.